waverlyucc/website/wp-content/plugins/event-calendar-newsletter/readme.txt

 4. Choose which events to include by how far in the future, Pro version can filter by categories or tags

 == Changelog ==

+= 2.9 =
+* Fix for if_end_date condition not really doing anything

+= 2.8 =
+* Fix for WordPress 5.0 not showing custom editor at the right height
+* Allowing custom added fields to be used with conditional checks
+* Ensuring excerpt is an option for Events Manager
+* Fix for Event Organiser not getting location_* field data properly

 = 2.7 =
 * Additional WP filters for date/time formatting and excerpt length